 Is there a specific number of partner organisations on the project?

-A consortium must include at least three organisations from three different Programme Countries.
+A consortium must include at least three organisations from three different EU Member States or third countries associated to the Programme.
 There is no maximum number of participating organisations in one partnership.

-As a general rule, Cooperation Partnerships target the cooperation between organisations established in Programme Countries.
-However, organisations from Partner Countries can be involved as partners (not as applicants), if their participation brings an essential added value to the project.
+As a general rule, Cooperation Partnerships target the cooperation between organisations established in EU Member States or third countries associated to the Programme.
+However, organisations from third countries not associated to the Programme can be involved as partners (not as applicants), if their participation brings an essential added value to the project.

 Can additional partners be included without a formal connection to the project?